handeyeco/minidexed-pcb/README.md

 - USB MIDI
 - 3.5mm TRS audio out (via the PCM5102 DAC)

+See the [writeup on my blog](https://handeyeco.github.io/tech-blog/minidexed-pcb/) for a full explanation of the circuit.

 Thanks to lots of folks!

 - [probonopd](https://github.com/probonopd) and the whole MiniDexed team